vanducng/datafold-docs/docs/sso/saml.md

 If you have the option, enabled the SAML Response signature and set it to **whole-response signing**.

-6. In your Identity Provider activate the SAML application for all users or for select groups.
+6. In your Identity Provider, activate the SAML application for all users or for select groups.

 With SAML configured, the SAML login button will be available for Datafold users in your organization.